mohammedjasam/Secure-Data-Analysis/README.md

 ## Final Project
 This contains the code for Fast Range Query Research Paper.
 Modularized code is available for each algorithm
+### Documentation
+Included in the Final Project Folder

 ### Requirements
 - OS: Windows 10